Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ### Debug

 As we mentioned, the `_failed` hook can help in debugging a failed test.
-You have the opportunity to save the current test's state and show it to the user.
+You have the opportunity to save the current test's state and show it to the user, but you are not limited to this.

-But you are not limited to this.
 Each module can output internal values that may be useful during debug.
-For example, PhpBrowser module prints the response code and current URL every time it moves to a new page.
+For example, the PhpBrowser module prints the response code and current URL every time it moves to a new page.
 Thus, modules are not black boxes.
 They are trying to show you what is happening during the test.
 This makes debugging your tests less painful.

 To display additional information, use the `debug` and `debugSection` methods of the module.